Pokémon: The First Movie

 Why Parents Might Like It

-Adults may appreciate the philosophical undertones regarding creation, purpose, and the nature of sentience, presented within a popular franchise context.
+Adults may appreciate the philosophical undertones regarding cloning, ethics, and the nature of humanity, wrapped in a familiar franchise.

 Positives & Learning